willklein/design-system-success/slides.md

 ---

 <!--
 I was the senior UI developer on our product, so why hadn't I used our design system?

-Two years in, I wondered this in the spring of 2020, as I joined a design system meeting that had always been on my calendar.
+Two years in, I wondered this in the spring of 2020, as I joined a demo for our design system meeting for the second time in a year.

-It was the second time I joined one of their monthly demos.
-I liked what I was seeing, but I didn't have a clear way to connect their work to mine.
+I liked what I was seeing, their work was good, but I didn't have a clear way to connect their work with mine.
 -->

 ---

 <!--
 I was friends with the design system team too.

-they open sourced the design system a year earlier, which I loved, we went out for drinks together to talk about it.
+they open sourced the design system a year earlier, which I was very excited for, and we went out for drinks to talk about it.

-meanwhile, i had gotten our company to sponsor our first javascript conference, which _they_ loved
+meanwhile, i had gotten our company to sponsor our first javascript conference, which _they_ excited about.

+We both believed in sharing our work with the broader community, in giving back, in sharing what we love.

-Around this time I recommended a very good friend to the manager, he would immediately become their most senior developer.
+A very good friend of mine was looking for a design system to work on, and I recommended him to the manager.
+He would immediately become their most senior developer and strongest technical leader.

-And a year later, I would recommend another rising star who I knew from the local meetup scene.
-He would soon establish himself as a leader.
-I had played a part in shaping this team, and it was already exceptional to begin with.
+And a year later, I would recommend another rising star who I knew from the local meetup scene, and he would later become a second staff level developer on the team.

+I had played a major role in shaping this team, and it was already exceptional to begin with.
 -->

+---
+layout: image
+image: phone.jpg
 ---

 <!--